Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Study Wiki for Tech Impact/Study Questions.md

 2. Give an example of the following network topologies:
-- PAN: Bluetooth network connections
+- PAN: an area network that spans a person personal space such as Bluetooth network connections
 - WMN:
-- MAN:
+- MAN: an area network that covers a multiple location that are next to one another such as sections of a city, town, or campus
-- LAN:
+- LAN: an area network that covers a a set area like the inside of a office or home, often wifi
 - VPN:

 3. How do switches direct traffic differently than routers?